derekvawdrey/CS401R-Midterm2/SOLUTION.md

 Very subjective, no real answer

-At the end of this, you should have a general idea of what is important to give an agent, and why rewarding and phrasing the problem is important
+At the end of this, you should have a general idea of what is important to give an agent, and why rewarding/phrasing the problem is important.